-There are many ways to motivate yourself to overcome your pain, some ways will benefit you more than others.
-Here are some considerations to take into account.
+There are many ways to motivate yourself to overcome your pain, and some ways work better than others.
+Here are some you might follow:

-Pain is initially a very good motivator in order to overcome lower back problems.
-It is certainly the most prevalent issue that cannot be ignored.
-It is a reason to overcome back issues but because it varies with yourlevel of injury, it is not a trustworthy source to follow.
+It is initially a good motivator to overcome lower back problems and it’s what most of us use first.
+It is certainly the most common cause.
+Even though it is a reason, it varies with your level of injury, so it is not a reliable source to follow.

-When you have days where you are either in severe pain or a milder form, your effort WILL vary.
-This is similar to the effect of completing your course of antibiotics well after your symptoms of infection have subsided.
+Here is why.
+You may have days where you are either in severe pain or just a milder and easier to manage form.
+Because of this, your efforts WILL vary.
+It is similar to the effect of neglecting to complete your course of antibiotics after your initial symptoms of infection have seem to have disappeared.

 Because exercising always takes effort, the tendency to perform it less as you become better is natural.
-You should complete your exercise program with the same comparison to following a course of antibiotics, that is even beyond when are better.
-This is because pain symptoms usually decrease before adequate healing and reconditioning has occurred.
+So completing your exercise program with the same manner to following a course of antibiotics is what you should do.
+Completing a ‘back protective’ program is important because symptoms usually decrease before adequate healing and reconditioning has happened.

-You may feel better, but injury to the disc, inflammation and damage to the muscles and joints are not healed yet.
-If you discontinue your treatment, the method that you are using to treat your pain is not completed and your pain will return.
+If you discontinue your treatment, the method that you are using to treat your back can fail, and your pain will return.

 Family and Friends

-Where the issue lies in needing them as a prime source of motivation, is that they themselves have lives of their own also.
-Their ability to help is limited and really should be.
-No teacher, coach or motivational source outside of yourself will be able to consistently help you.
-You will find yourself reminded by them themselves that they will only want to help you if your drive is as great, if not greater than theirs.
+You will find yourself being reminded by them that they will only want to help you only if your drive is also as great, if not greater.
 Their initial desire to motivate you comes from your willingness to have them help you.

-What this means is that you are willing to only help treat your pain mainly out of pride or arrogance.
-You don’t want to appear weak or helpless to others so you motivate yourself to avoid the discomfort of failure.
+What this means is that you are willing only to help treat your discomfort mainly out of pride or arrogance.
+You don’t want to appear weak or helpless to others, so you motivate yourself to avoid the discomfort of failure.

-As much as we all want to remain self sufficient, healthy and independent, the drive to do so should not be out of a self competing nature.
-Not is not a philosophical issue, it is a health issue.
+As much as we all want to remain self-sufficient, healthy and independent, the drive to do so should not be out of a self-competing nature.
+It is not a philosophical issue.
+It is a health issue.

 Competition is important when there is a specific goal.
-Without one, it is becomes self consuming and self destructive.
-This is a primary reason some of us have back issues in the first place.
+Without one, it becomes self-consuming and self-destructive.
+This is a primary reason some of us have issues in the first place.
 Are you simply trying to avoid failure?
 Your goal is to preserve the integrity of your spine.
 You can still be very competitive if your activities share this goal.

-Your Career, Employment, Finances, Love of Physical Activity, Dependents, Etc., are all important, external, motivational factors.
-This goes without saying.
+Your Career, Employment, Finances, Love of Physical Activity, Dependents, Etc., are all necessary, external, motivational factors.
 There really is no debate as to whether or not they are important.

 All of the sources of motivation mentioned although important, do have their limitations.
 Even though they are powerful motivators, it is the flaws that sabotage them in the long term.
 It is also likely that these flaws will become the excuse or reason that the motivation is lost.

-One of the best motivator to treat and overcome lower back pain is this.
+One of the best motivator to treat and overcome the pain is this: